coherent-research/dcs-documentation/DCSUserGuide.md

 All other details are the same as for the PAKNET version of the plugin.

-> The [PRI Permier Meter PAKNET](#metering-plugins-metered-data-plugins-pri-premier-meter-paknet) plugin is normally recommended instead of this.
+> The [PRI Premier Meter PAKNET](#metering-plugins-metered-data-plugins-pri-premier-meter-paknet) plugin is normally recommended instead of this.

 ### PRI Liberty Meter